koorchik/perl6-livr-advent-calendar-post/README.md

 **What is interesting in this example?**

 * The schema (validation rules) shape looks very similar to the data shape.
 It is much easier to read than JSON Schema, for example.
-* It seems that nested\_object is a special syntax but it is not.
-The validator does not make any difference between 'required', 'nested\_object' 'max_length'.
+* It seems that "nested\_object" is a special syntax but it is not.
+The validator does not make any difference between "required", "nested\_object" "max\_length'.
 So, the core is very tiny and you can introduce a new feature easily with custom rules.
 * Often you want to reuse complex validation rules like 'address' and it can be done with aliasing.
 * You will receive a hierarchical error message.
 For example, if you will miss city and name, the error object will look ```{name => 'REQUIRED', address => {city => 'REQUIRED'} }```.